 - What is your success rate in obtaining HUD funding for your clients?

 - What kind of experience do you have in the area of working with skilled nursing facility owners?

-“In a financing market that is growing ever more challenging for skilled nursing facility owners, the provider that you choose can make all the difference in the outcome,” notes Davis.
+“In a financing market that is growing ever more challenging for skilled nursing facility owners, the provider that you choose can make all the difference in the outcome,” notes Erkes.
 “This is true for borrowers who have never considered HUD financing before, as well as borrowers who have had unsuccessful outcomes in the past.”